udacity/ud405/1.3.01-Demo-DrawingPoints/README.md

 ShapeRenderer works in batches.
 It's slow to ask OpenGL to draw shapes one at a time, but it's much faster to bundle up all our drawing instructions into a batch, and send that to OpenGL all at once.
 Further, ShapeRenderer has three modes, and a batch can only contain shapes of one of those types.

 I could keep going, but honestly, the official documentation does a lot better job than I could.
 You can check out the documentation of ShapeRenderer [here](https://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/glutils/ShapeRenderer.html), or just by searching for "LibGDX ShapeRenderer".

+## Coordinates and Cameras

+So, LibGDX provides us with a way to talk to the GPU without needing to actually use OpenGL.
+LibGDX also provides us with a rectangular area of the screen we can draw to.
+On a mobile device, that's generally the entire screen.
+Now we need to think about how we're going to position stuff on that screen.
+We clearly need an X Y pair, and the the easiest way to position stuff is by having the X value be the number of pixels from the left edge of the screen, and have the Y value be the number of pixels from the bottom of the screen.

+That's the approach we're going to stick with for the rest of this level, but next level we'll start using a much more flexible system called an orthographic camera.

 ## ApplicationListener